-Laos / Vietnam there are seven legal ones: Starting in the North 1.
+Laos / Vietnam there are eight legal ones: Starting in the North 1.
 Pang Hok: Route 2E from Muang Khua to Tay Trang (Dien Bien Phu, V).
 Opened late 2009.
+No Visa on Arrival.
 2. Nam Soy.
 Route 6A from Xam Neua via Vieng Xai in Laos to Nam Meo (V).
 Opened in April 2004.
+No Visa on Arrival.
 3. Namkhan: Route 7 from Phonsavan via Nong Het in Laos to Nam Can (V).
 Opened in Jan 2003.
+No Visa on Arrival.
 4. Nam Pao: Route 8 in Laos from Thakek / Vieng Kham to Lak Xao to Cau Treo (V).
+No Visa on Arrival.
 5. Dene Savan: Route 9E from Savannakhet in Laos to Lao Bao (V).
+Yes Visa on Arrival.
 6. Lay Lay: R15 from Salavan to Quang Tri (V).
 Opened 25 June 2014.
-7. Phou Keua (Attapeu.
+No Visa on Arrival.
+7. Dakta Ok (L) – Nam Giang (V).
+No Visa on Arrival.
+8. Phou Keua (Attapeu.
 L) / Bo Y (Ngoc Hoi.
 V).
 Opened in 2009.
+No Visa on Arrival.

 Vietnam is now possible but you must have your permits approved in advance.
 Mark & Nikki rode into Vietnam on their Harley in 2009.
 David Unkovich + 3 friends rode into Vietnam in March 2010.
 Vietnam is also possible if you are riding a Vietnamese registered bike back in.